 Tablets are wireless devices.
 You can connect to the internet and access a Wi-Fi signal without the need for a cord or wire.
 As long as your battery is full and working, you can work at your convenience all the time.

 Teachers make a ton of presentations.
-A tablet is super easy to use and you can share a presentation in projection screens inside the classroom or meeting rooms.
-One bonus!
-Navigating the tablet is done with just a few swipes, a thing that is hard to do with a laptop.
+The use of a tablet is very simple, and you can share presentations on projection screens in conference or school settings.
+Plus, a tablet can be navigated with just a few swipes, which is easier than with a laptop.

 The majority of tablets offer an intuitive user interface and a huge selection of imaginative and instructional applications.
 Here, educators can use a variety of tools to create a more engaging learning environment.
 Additionally, most tablets outperform smartphones in terms of cellular data access capabilities (which laptops typically do not have).
 Additionally, a tablet has much better hardware than a laptop and is much less expensive.